 - Mechanical Factor: – Because valves are controlled by cams, they cannot be opened and closed abruptly.
 As a result, the valve must be opened ahead of schedule.
 The valve opening and closing times are stretched over a large number of crankshaft degrees of rotation to reduce noise, wear, and impact hitting the valve on the valve seat.
 As a result, the valve opening must begin ahead of schedule.

-- Dynamic Factor: The actual valve timing is determined by taking into account the dynamic impacts of gas flow in addition to the mechanical aspect of opening and closing valves
+- Dynamic Factor: The actual valve timing is determined by taking into account the dynamic impacts of exhaust gas flow in addition to the mechanical engineering aspect of opening and closing valves

 The valve timing diagram for a four-stroke diesel engine: